ai4devop/Java-TestWithAI/answers/02_answer/README.md

 In TDD, unit tests are written before even writing the code itself.
 These tests define the expected behavior of the functions.
 Once the code is implemented, the tests validate its functionality.

 In this exercise, you’ll work with the `DateTimeHelper` class, which provides utility functions for date processing with or without time.
 You will first write the tests for the desired functions, then implement the code for those functions.

-## 🛠️ Instructions

-1. Go to the `DateTimeHelper` file to review the method skeletons created, and check `DateTimeHelperTest` to see the tests already implemented.
-2. Follow the steps below to implement the various functions.
-3. Run the existing tests along with the ones you’ll write.

 ## 🐾 Steps